urdev-xyz/urdev-website/README.md

-# urdevwebsite
+# urdev website github link
-The official website of urdev,xyz
+this is a version of the website to get us up and running